dhanvanth342/dhanvanth342.github.io/README.md

 ---

-## Summary
+## Introduction
+Hey there!!
 I know there are a zillion students and recent grads with Data Science projects (where you just import ML models from sklearn) and AI-generated summaries.
 Let me try something different.

 To showcase my analytical approach, here’s what ChatGPT generated when I asked it to summarize my learning style: